bettblake08/Fast-Food-Fast/documentation.md

 ## Order Collection [/orders/{orderId}]

 ### Get a specific order [GET]
 This endpoint is used to get a specific order from the platform.

 This endpoint is restricted to the admin user hence it is required that an admin user be logged in before accessing this endpoint.

-    +   Parameter
+    +   Parameters
-        -   order id: '1'     - The id of the order
+        +   orderId (number)    -   The id of the order

     +   Request